gvwilson/thirdbit/src/fiction/booksters-apprentice/index.md

 The sunlight trapped in the dayglass flooded the room.
 Their rescuers were standing shoulder to shoulder in front of the shop's plank counter.
-Father and son, or uncle and nephew, they had the same unruly black beards and wore the same determined expressions.
+Father and son, or uncle and nephew, they had the same unruly black beards and wore the same angry expressions.

 Razi raised his palms.
 "We bring no hurt," he said.
 "Just our thanks for giving us refuge."